Published on March 23, 2020 – Last Updated on March 29, 2022

 - Examine the criteria for the condition

 The doctor will also have to determine if the symptoms are frequent and reoccurring, impair the patient socially and occupationally, and whether or not the patient realizes what they feel is not real.

 Treatment for Depersonalization/Derealization (DPD)

 Although sometimes medication is prescribed, psychotherapy is the most effective way to treat disassociative disorders.
 Psychotherapy is used to treat a variety of mental health disorders.
 There are several different types of psychotherapy.
 To help with depersonalization/derealization, your therapist may use one or a combination of therapy types depending on your issues.
 Here are the types of different therapies that are used for mental disorders.

 Psychodynamic– also known as psychoanalytic, is talk therapy.
 The therapist lets you talk about whatever comes to your mind.
 This is done to help you find meanings and patterns in what you say and do that might be contributing to the issues you are having.

 Cognitive Behavior Therapy (CBT) – CBT looks at the thoughts and beliefs associated with behavior or feelings.
 CBT helps you learn the skills to change the behavior and retrain the way you think to help you deal with stressful situations.

 Cognitive Analytical Therapy (CAT) – CAT combines psychoanalytic therapy and CBT.
-This type of therapy looks at behavior and how it causes problems so you can improve through self-help and experimenting.
+This type of therapy looks at behavior and how it causes problems to improve through self-help and experimenting.

 Interpersonal Psychotherapy – This type of therapy looks at how your illness is triggered by events involving relationships.
-This could be a death, divorce or relocation.
+This could be a death, divorce, or relocation.
 Interpersonal psychotherapy helps you learn coping mechanisms to help you healthily cope with your feelings.

 Humanistic therapies help you become more self-aware and see yourself in a more positive light.

 Family therapy – Family therapy is done with your significant other or family so that you can work out problems together.